 About the Process

-All plants featured in my work were personally collected from habitats all along the Texas coast, but mainly in the Corpus Christi area.
+All plants featured in my work were personally collected from habitats all along the Texas coast, but mainly in the Coastal Bend area.
 There's nothing better than spending some time out on the water, whether it's all afternoon or a quick lunch break stop, searching various habitats to find and identify as many species as I can.

 Thank you for stopping by to learn more about my work and of our ocean habitats.
 I hope you find a little piece of the Texas coast that inspires you.